Written by: Richard Frykberg

 Attend an SAP event these days, and SAP Fiori is everywhere.
 But what exactly is SAP Fiori?
 These are my observations and thoughts as to what SAP Fiori is not.

+Is it a thing?
 False.
 Per SAP: “SAP Fiori is the new user experience (UX) for SAP software.
 It applies modern design principles for a completely reimagined user experience.
-SAP Fiori UX represents a personalized, responsive and simple user experience across devices and deployment options.” https://experience.sap.com/fiori/
+SAP Fiori UX represents a personalized, responsive and simple user experience across devices and deployment options.” https://community.sap.com/topics/fiori

 SAP Fiori Requires the latest SAP ERP version